marco-yan/marco-life-dashboard/README.md

 Calendar IDs are available in Google Calendar under **Settings → Settings for my calendars → Integrate calendar → Calendar ID**.

-### 2. Authorize and deploy it

-1. In Apps Script, choose `authorizeCalendar` from the function menu and select **Run**.
-2. Select **Review permissions**, choose the calendar-owning Google account, and approve Calendar access for this project.
-3. Open **Project Settings** and set the time zone to **America/Toronto**.
-4. Select **Deploy → New deployment**.
-5. Next to **Select type**, choose **Web app**.
-6. Set **Execute as** to **Me**.
-7. Set **Who has access** to **Anyone**.
-The dashboard cannot load the feed if the deployment requires an interactive Google sign-in.
-8. Select **Deploy**, then copy the deployed URL ending in `/exec`.
-Do not use the `/dev` test URL.

-Google's first-party references for this architecture are the [Apps Script web-app deployment guide](https://developers.google.com/apps-script/guides/web), [Content Service guide](https://developers.google.com/apps-script/guides/content), and [Calendar service reference](https://developers.google.com/apps-script/reference/calendar/calendar-app).

-### 3. Connect the dashboard

-1. Sign into the dashboard as Admin.
-2. Open **Goals & settings**.
-3. Find **Google Calendar** and paste the `/exec` deployment URL.
-4. Select **Test connection**.
-A successful test reports how many events were loaded for the selected week.
-5. Select **Save settings**.
-6. Return to **This week**, select a day with an event, and confirm it appears below the daily schedule.

-No recurring 30-day refresh is required.
-Calendar changes flow through the existing deployment and the dashboard checks for new data every 10 minutes while open.
-If the Apps Script code itself is changed later, create a new deployment version under **Deploy → Manage deployments**; normal calendar edits do not require redeployment.

 ### Privacy and deployment access